 B&NES covers an area of 220 square miles (570 km2), of which two thirds is green belt.
 The city of Bath is the main centre of the district, but B&NES also covers Keynsham, Midsomer Norton, Radstock, Westfield and the Chew Valley.

 B&NES has identified a number of challenges to its local delivery of services.
-In particular, it faces significant pressure from reductions in central government funding, changes in Government legislation so that more services are commissioned rather than provided directly by the local authority or the clinical commissioning group, and an ageing population and increasing unemployment, particularly amongst young and vulnerable residents.
+In particular, it faces significant pressure from reductions in central government funding and the area has an ageing population and increasing unemployment, particularly amongst young and vulnerable residents.

-Through its Public Services Board, the council, with its key partners, has developed a new 2020 vision (see above) in a joint response to current challenges.
+Through its Public Services Board, the council (and key partners) have developed a new 2020 vision in a joint response to current challenges.
 The board is responsible for strategic oversight of all their local partnership arrangements, and seeks to improve efficiency and effectiveness in the way they work.

-- We will share what we have learned with other places and a range of national organisations by publishing regular progress reports, case studies, local/national media articles and blogs of our work with B&NES
+- we will share what we have learned with other places and a range of national organisations by publishing regular case studies and blogs of our work with B&NES; and

 In May 2014, the MASH agreed to review intelligence, decision making and information sharing across agencies that support vulnerable adults and children at risk or victims of domestic abuse.

 The aim of the review was to safeguard children, adults and victims of domestic abuse.
 Alongside its work on recording domestic violence data better, process mapping workshops by B&NES also identified concerns amongst partners that people with low to medium safeguarding needs are often not identified early enough by the current safeguarding systems.
 As a result, B&NES intends to share ‘low level intelligence’ more effectively within a MASH.